 There are two channels through which an excessive degree of job stability can undermine education system quality.
 First, if a school system cannot dismiss poor performers, it loses the chance to replace them with more talented and effective teachers and thereby raise the overall quality of the teaching force.
-In Singapore, the Enhanced Performance Management System is explicitly designed to pinpoint the least effective 5% of teachers (and school directors) in each performance cycle and managers are not shy about counseling individuals out of the sector if performance does not improve.
-In research on the variance in individual teachers' ability to produce student learning gains in the United States, Hanushek (2009, 2010) has estimated the potential effects on education quality from systematic policies to identify and "de-select" these lowest-performing teachers.
-According to these estimates, if school systems in the United States de-selected the lowest-performing 5% of teachers and replaced them with average quality teachers, it could eliminate the gap in student learning achievement with Canada, which ranked 11 places higher on the 2009 PISA exam.
-Replacing only a slightly higher share, 8%, of the lowest-performing teachers with average quality teachers would bring the US up to the level of Finland's PISA performance.
-Hanushek notes that it is difficult to identify any other single policy with potential impacts of this size on overall learning results.
-His estimates, however, assume an unconstrained supply of "average quality" replacement teachers.
+In Singapore, the Enhanced Performance Management System (discussed in chapter 4) is explicitly designed to pinpoint the least effective 5 percent of teachers (and school directors) in each performance cycle, and system managers are not shy about counseling individuals out of the profession if performance does not improve.

+Hanushek (2011) estimated the potential effects on education quality from systematic policies to identify and "de-select" the lowest performing teachers in the United States.
+He projects that if U.S. school systems replaced the bottom 5 to 10 percent of current teachers with teachers of average effectiveness, it would raise learning across all students by roughly 0.04 standard deviation (SD) per year of education, equivalent to 0.5 SD per student learning gains over the course of the K-12 schooling cycle.
+This increase in learning is worth approximately US\$10,000 to US\$20,000 annually per classroom in the net present value of earnings generated over each student's lifetime.